Jayanth Boddu

 bivariate_analysis(x,y)

-# Countries with high child mortality and low life expectancy
+are almost linearly related.# Countries with high child mortality and low life expectancy

 life_expect_cond = countries['life_expec'] < 60